 Break: 4.5 miles

 We hope these walks have inspired you to get out and enjoy a beautiful walk this summer in one of our many charming cities or elsewhere in the country, such as some of our stunning castle gardens.
+Or, discover stunning towns with walking routes.
 For this blog, we made extensive use of the tips on Euan’s Guide and this handy NTC Babychange app.
 So, get out there and enjoy your accessible holiday in our beautiful country.